The Castle Doctrine: Reception

 The Castle Doctrine received mixed reviews from critics, with a score on review aggregator Metacritic of 58/100.
 Patrick Carlson of PC Gamer reviewed the game well, responding positively to the game rewarding experimentation and being easy to understand, describing it as thoughtfully designed.
-Game Informer's Daniel Tack also rated the game well, commenting particularly on its creativity, stating though that he did not think the game was "deep enough to stay interesting for long."
+Game Informers Daniel Tack also rated the game well, commenting particularly on its creativity, stating, though, that he did not think the game was "deep enough to stay interesting for long."
 Writing for Destructoid, Patrick Hancock shared Tack's opinion that the game was a good experience, but said he would find it hard to recommend.

 The web-video series Extra Credits recommended it on one of their "Games you might not have tried" episodes, praising it for challenging the player to examine their beliefs, and commenting that being good at the game itself "requires the same sort of paranoid genius that the game itself is trying to warn against."

-Polygon's Russ Pitts found the game a frustrating exercise, his experience determined by the arbitrary quality of player designed houses, and further obstructed by the harsh consequences of failure.
+Polygons Russ Pitts found the game a frustrating exercise, his experience determined by the arbitrary quality of player-designed houses, and further obstructed by the harsh consequences of failure.
 Pitts felt the game valued its message over the player's time and yet found the message hard to take seriously; he would describe the game as the most disturbing he had ever played.
 Keza MacDonald, in her review at IGN, shared these frustrations, finding that tackling player-constructed houses made the game over-reliant on trial and error.
 She also found it hard to empathize with the small, pixelated characters, leading her to believe that the game failed in "communicating much of a message".
 Nick Capozzoli of GameSpot also gave the game a largely negative review, criticising the nihilistic feel, and saying that it did not bring out the emotions it was aimed to.